 In 2011 and 2018, Mari toured with the literary roadshow Sister Spit.
 They are the founder and administrator of the Cartoonists of Color Database, the Queer Cartoonists Database, and the Disabled Cartoonists Database.
 They have taught classes for the California College of the Arts Comics MFA program, and was a guest editor for PEN Illustrated.
 They were cohost of the Ask Bi Grlz podcast with author Myriam Gurba.

-MariNaomi lives in Southern California with their spouse and a menagerie of rescue cats, dogs, and butterfly babies.
+MariNaomi lives in Northern California with their partner and a menagerie of beloved rescue animals.

 In the nineties, shortly after I came across Mary Fleener’s contribution to Twisted Sisters: A Collection of Bad Girl Art, a light went on in my creative psyche.
 Her story, “The Jelly,” about her hot-mess of a roommate, resonated with me.
 I had stories like that!
 I should make comics, too!
 Excitedly, I sat down to make my first comic.
 That was in February of 1997, and I never stopped.